Central Gardens, Memphis: Churches, schools, and libraries

 Grace-St. Luke's Episcopal Church (constructed in 1912) and the Catholic Cathedral of the Immaculate Conception (1938) are located in Central Gardens.
 Both the church and the cathedral have adjoining schools.
 Central Christian Church, located at the corner of South McLean since 1924, is part of the Christian Church (Disciples of Christ) denomination.

 Grace-St. Luke's Episcopal School, a coeducational parish day school established in 1947, serves over 500 students in PK - 8th grade.
 Known as GSL, the school is located at the corner of Belvedere Boulevard and Peabody Avenue.

 Immaculate Conception Cathedral School, located on Central Avenue, is a coeducational elementary school and an all-girls college preparatory high school.
-Idlewild Elementary School on Linden Avenue, part of the Memphis City Schools system, has been called "Midtown's Best Kept Secret."
+Idlewild Elementary School is part of the Memphis City Schools system.

 Just outside Central Gardens is Central High School, a public high school (grades 9-12) in Memphis, Tennessee.
 It was founded in 1897 and is considered the first high school in Memphis; Central is often called "THE" High School.
 It is a part of the Memphis City Schools Optional School system where it is recognized as a school specializing in college preparatory programs.
 Central High's building is on the List of Registered Historic Places in Tennessee.

 From 1955 until 2001, the main library of the Memphis Public Library System was located in Central Gardens at the corner of Peabody and South McLean.